 These sites are available to artists at all skill levels.
 All of them offer free basic accounts so you can upload a limited number of images and see if it’s a good fit for you.
 Many also offer premium accounts with more perks.
 Unlike online galleries you will NOT get the same level of marketing or promotional help—you’re on your own to market your own merchandise.
 But they do handle everything else from producing the items to shipping the items, and even customer service.

 RedBubble is unique among merchandising services because they do not offer premium accounts.
-Anyone can join, every artist account is free, and every one comes with all the perks.
+Anyone can join, every artist account is free, and each one comes with all the perks.

 5. Social networks